markstringer-dti/markstringer-dti.github.io/dti.md

 What's fascinating is that all novice improvisers seem to know that mopping the decks is the "right" thing to do.
 There isn't a long discussion.
 It happens in less than a second.
 This is in spite of the fact that, from the point of view of the audience, it's exactly the wrong thing to do.
 What this shows is how good we are at shying away from things that might be dangerous.
 Especially, we tend to avoid anything that will make us change our behaviour or our thinking.

 Johnstone has one suggestion to help the improvisers avoid this "agreed activity".
 This is to have a director who is watching the improvisers and can speak out and direct them during the show.
 The director spots which suggestions will move the story forward.
 She also sees which are suggestions are invitations to "agreed activity" and tell the actors to avoid them.

-\[Read through got to here\]

 Let's say a director is watching a scene where there'd been a suggestion of washing the decks.
 She might allow the crew ten seconds of deck washing without advancing the action.
 But then she might shout "The deck's clean!
 The pirate ship is getting nearer and nearer!
 Deal with the Pirate ship!"